Ibbad-Shabbir/GOV-IT-CLASSES/README.md

 ✅ Would you like to customize the default =Import==Alias= (@/*)?
 Yes/No (No)
 ```

-as soon as this questionare is completed.
-The following files would be added to your directory.
+as soon as this questionnaire is completed.
+The following files will be added to your directory.

 ```shell
 📁 node_modules